iammodev/YAKC/README.md

 The configuration file `config.json` allows you to customize the behavior of YAKC.
 Here are the available options:

 - `showOnMonitor`: Specifies the monitor on which the pop-up text should be displayed.
 The value should be the index of the monitor (starting from 0).

 - `popupTextMaxWidthInPercentage`: Specifies the maximum width of the pop-up text as a percentage of the screen width.

-- `popupOpacity`: Specifies the opacity of the pop-up text.
+- `popupOpacity`: Opacity of the popup text.
+Range: ("0.0" - "1").

-- `popupFadeInSeconds`: Specifies the duration of the fade-in effect for the pop-up text.
+- `popupFadeInSeconds`: Duration of Fade effect for the popup text.

+- `popupRemoveAfterSeconds`: Remove inactive popup after X seconds.

+- `popupInactiveAfterSeconds`: After X seconds, a new popup will be created upon key/mouse press.

-- `popupFontSize`: Specifies the font size of the pop-up text.
+- `popupFontSize`: Font size of popup text.

-- `popupBorderRadius`: Specifices the Border Radius of the pop-up.
-- `popupFontColor`: Specifies the font color of the pop-up text.
+- `popupFontColor`: Font color of popup text.

+- `popupBorderRadius`: Corner border radius.
+Use "0" for sharp corners.

-- `popupBackgroundColor`: Specifies the background color of the pop-up text.
+- `popupBackgroundColor`: Background color of popup text.

+- `showMouseClick`: Show mouse clicks.
+Options: true, false.

+- `showKeyboardClick`: Show Keyboard clicks.
+Options: true, false.

+- `onlyKeysWithModifiers`: Show only keys with modifiers.
+Options: (true, false).

+- `showSpaceAsUnicode`: Show space as Unicode character (␣).
+Options: (true, false).

-- `position`: Specifies the position of the pop-up text on the screen.
-Valid values are "top-left", "top-right", "bottom-left", and "bottom-right".
+- `position`: Position of popup on screen.
+Options: "top-left", "top-right", "bottom-left", and "bottom-right".

-- `topOffset`: Specifies the top offset of the pop-up text in pixels.
+- `topOffset`: Top offset of the popup text in pixels.

-- `bottomOffset`: Specifies the bottom offset of the pop-up text in pixels.
+- `bottomOffset`: Bottom offset of the pop-up text in pixels.

-- `leftOffset`: Specifies the left offset of the pop-up text in pixels.
+- `leftOffset`: Left offset of the pop-up text in pixels.

-- `rightOffset`: Specifies the right offset of the pop-up text in pixels.
+- `rightOffset`: Right offset of the pop-up text in pixels.
-- `showMouseClick`: Specifies whether to show mouse clicks as pop-up text.
-- `onlyKeysWithModifiers`: Specifies whether to show only keys with modifiers as pop-up text.
-- `showSpaceAsUnicode`: Specifies whether to show the space key as the Unicode character.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Security Assurance

+YAKC is free and open source.
+YAKC operates independently without any network interactions.
+Your private information, including passwords, is never stored or shared by YAKC, guaranteeing your safety and privacy.

+**Please Exercise Caution**: When using YAKC for activities like presentation, recording or streaming, be mindful not to inadvertently share sensitive information.
+Always ensure your privacy and the security of any confidential data.

 ## License